-As a follower of Intermittent fasting (Intermittent Fasting), for a long time I did not exceed 3 daily meals.
+As a follower of Intermittent fasting (Intermittent fasting), for a long time I didn't go past 3 meals a day.
 Usually my days consisted of 2-3 meals, depending on my schedule and availability to close my macros.

 Thanks to science, it was possible to demonstrate to the general population that the myth of “eating every 2 hours will trigger your metabolism” is not true, nor is it properly proven.

-Many, unfortunately, fell into the opposite extreme, believing in the idea that “the frequency of meals does not matter”.
+Many, unfortunately, have fallen to the opposite extreme, believing in the idea that “the frequency of meals does not matter”.

 There were many people who asked me: “can I eat just one meal a day?”.

-Undoubtedly, the most important factor for the success of the diet is the total daily caloric intake, and I defend that at all costs, however, there is also some importance in the times and quantity of meals that are made.
+Undoubtedly, the most important factor for the success of the diet is the total daily calorie, and I defend this at all costs, however, there is also some importance in the times and the amount of meals that are made.

-Obviously, it is more feasible to eat 1 meal a day, than one meal a week, even if the weekly caloric value is the same.
+Obviously it’s more feasible to eat 1 meal per day, than one meal per week, even if the weekly caloric value is the same.

-In the same way that eating 3 meals a day will be a little better than eating just 1 meal a day, especially as we are able to better space our intake throughout the day.
+Just like eating 3 meals a day will be a little better than just eating 1 meal a day, especially as we manage to better space our intake throughout the day.